Skip to content

 Convention

-Clone the repository as <REPO>@<DEFAULT_BRANCH> and create worktrees for features as <REPO>@<FEATURE_BRANCH>.
-This is my own convention and is not a standard.
+Clone the repository as <REPO>.<DEFAULT_BRANCH> and create worktrees for features as <REPO>.<FEATURE_BRANCH>.
+This is my own convention and it is not a standard.

 Aliases